-The Tour: Our host Mikayla took us on a tour of the winery and the beautiful grounds.
-She explained the history of Willamette Valley and Willamette Valley Vineyards.
+Our host Mikayla took us on a tour of the winery and the beautiful grounds.
+She explained the history of Willamette valley wineries and Willamette Vineyards.
 There was obvious pride about the wines being produced in Oregon Wine Country.
 We toured the cellar area as well as the tasting room.
 We sampled 9 Willamette Valley Vineyard wines while learning about the wine making process.
 Mikayla was very knowledgeable and very patient as my little cousins were frolicking around us.

 It was an amazing afternoon and I would like to thank Willamette Valley Vineyards for hosting us.
 It is located 1 hour from Portland so schedule a visit there on your next trip!
 For more information be sure to visit their website.